A career in midwifery would suit you if you have a calm and caring nature, are an excellent communicator and work well with people

 Other types of employers include:

 Some midwives are self-employed.
 University hospitals also employ midwives in joint partnerships between the trust and the university to work in lecturer-practitioner positions, or to conduct research.

 Look for job vacancies at:

 There are opportunities to extend your role by taking specialist courses in areas such as enhanced midwifery practice, family planning, teaching in clinical practice, and research.
+Information on relevant events, courses and resources is available from The Royal College of Midwives.
 There are also opportunities for further study at degree, Masters and PhD level.
 Search for postgraduate courses in midwifery.

 Midwives are able to work in a number of different healthcare settings to develop experience and knowledge, which can lead to a range of career paths.

 You could become a clinical specialist in an area such as: